ycashfoundation/ycash-website/docs/about.md

 promise that originated from Zcash: that 90% of the coins would be distributed via the mining process.
 The structure of the Ycash Development Fund upholds that
-promise: With 5% of the coins starting at block height 570,000 going to the Ycash Development Fund (managed by the nonprofit [Ycash Foundation](/foundation)), 90% of the total 21 million Ycash coins will be allocated via the free market mining process.
+promise: With 5% of the coins starting at block height 570,000 going to the Ycash Development Fund, 90% of the total 21 million Ycash coins will be allocated via the free market mining process.

-But there are several other coins that also build upon the Zcash codebase and are also trying to address The Distribution Problem; what makes Ycash different?

-The answer goes back to Ycash's shared blockchain history with Zcash. *Ycash is the only coin that is also a chain fork of Zcash.* So, not only does Ycash build upon the codebase of Zcash like many other coins, it also *uniquely* builds upon Zcash's blockchain too.
-Therefore, the Zcash community, including the world-class engineers and cryptographers at the Electric Coin Company, have a vested interest in Ycash's success (to the extent that those individuals hold Zcash at the time of the Zcash/Ycash split).

-Ycash is standing on the shoulders of two giants: Bitcoin and Zcash.
-We will aggressively compete with both (and all other digital currencies) for user and merchant adoption.